Rebel Talent (May 2018)

 Why It Pays to Break the Rules at Work and in Life

 Small, simple, and seemingly irrelevant factors often have profound consequences on our behavior and ability to stick to our decisions.
-In her book Sidetracked and in her talks, Francesca Gino explains exactly why our decisions get derailed and what we can do to stick to the plan—at work, in our personal lives, and as organizations.
+In her talks, Francesca Gino explains exactly why our decisions get derailed and what we can do to stick to the plan—at work, in our personal lives, and as organizations.
 Her latest book, Rebel Talent, is a groundbreaking analysis of rebels; rule breakers who, despite their bad rap, are often the happiest and most successful people in the world.

 Francesca Gino is a professor of business administration in the Negotiation, Organizations & Markets Unit at Harvard Business School and the author of Sidetracked: Why Our Decisions Get Derailed, and How We Can Stick to the Plan.
 She is also formally affiliated with the Program on Negotiation at Harvard Law School and with the Mind, Brain, Behavior Initiative at Harvard.
-In October and November 2016, she spearheads and writes “Rebel Talent,” the new “Big Idea” (and cover story) for Harvard Business Review: a two-week series of articles, videos, tools, and events devoted to exploring the power of constructive non-conformity at work.
+Her shrewd and practical talks show why dissent isn’t unhealthy; in fact, introducing a little non-conformity might be exactly what your organization needs.
+Gino will show you how to keep your company smart, innovative, and—above all—happy.

 “This engaging, beautifully written, and thought-provoking book is a must read for anyone who wants a deep understanding of how decisions get so easily derailed, and advice on how to stick to well-thought out plans.”— Susan Cain, author of Quiet